All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

-The comprehensive metabolic panel (CMP) is a frequently ordered panel of 14 tests that gives a healthcare provider important information about the current status of a person's kidneys and liver, electrolyte and acid/base balance as well as levels of blood glucose and blood proteins.
+The comprehensive metabolic panel (CMP) is a frequently ordered panel of 14 tests that gives a healthcare provider important information about the current status of a person's metabolism, including the health of the kidneys and liver, electrolyte and acid/base balance as well as levels of blood glucose and blood proteins.
 Abnormal results, and especially combinations of abnormal results, can indicate a problem that needs to be addressed.

 The CMP includes the following tests: